Sandip712232/E-commerce-websisite/README.md

 # E-commerce-website
-This is my first e-commerce website build
+This is my first e-commerce website build with simple coding Build with some basic HTML codes and styling it with CSS